Travel Tips

 The last one is particularly remarkable, as she hides an interesting political message from the 1600s: the Truth is setting foot on a globe, where you can easily recognize the different countries.
 If you go closer, you will notice that she is stepping precisely on top of England: this was Bernini’s subtle way to immortalize the pope’s doomed attempts to defeat Anglicanism.

 But the most surprising detail of the monument is the winged skeleton who makes its creepy appearance from below a heavy marble drapery: the skeleton is Death herself, brandishing an hourglass as if to emphasize that the time of life is over.
-To learn more about Bernini's central role in creating the basilica we know today, chek out our private St. Peter's basilica tours.
+To learn more about Bernini's central role in creating the basilica we know today, check out our tours of St. Peter's Basiica.

 The statue of Saint Peter